-The Chair of Governors/Proprietor will liaise with the Designated Officer (DO) appointed by the Local Authority and partner agencies in the event of a concern/allegation made against the Head teacher/the Principal of a College/Proprietor or member of Governing Body of an independent school.
-In the event of a concern/allegation being made against the Head teacher and/or where the Head teacher is also the sole proprietor of an independent school, the allegation will be reported directly to the DO.
+The Chair of Governors/Proprietor will liaise with the Local Authority Designated Officer (LADO) and partner agencies in the event of a concern or allegation made against the Head teacher or member of Governing Body.
+In the event of a concern or allegation being made against the Head teacher and/or where the Head teacher is also the sole proprietor of an independent school, the allegation will be reported directly to the LADO.

-The Governing Body is accountable for ensuring their establishment:
+The Governing Body is accountable for ensuring that it and the establishment: